AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/attach-reminder-notification-object.md

 product-area: system-administration
 navigation-topic: emails-administration
 title: Attach a reminder notification to an object
-description: "Reminder notifications can be associated with several different object types: Projects, Tasks, Issues, Timesheets, Templates, Template Tasks, and Recurring Timesheet Profiles."
+description: 'Reminder notifications can be associated with several different object types: Projects, Tasks, Issues, Timesheets, Templates, Template Tasks, and Recurring Timesheet Profiles.'
 author: Lisa
 feature: Get Started with Workfront
+exl-id: ea04d807-1a9f-4a23-96de-cd83f0821ba0
 ---
 # Attach a reminder notification to an object

 Reminder notifications can be associated with several different object types: Projects, Tasks, Issues, Timesheets, Templates, Template Tasks, and Recurring Timesheet Profiles.